SaraBonati/fair_ml_thesis/README.md

 # MSc Data Science master thesis project
 # The impact of spatial and temporal context in fairness-aware  machine learning

-This repository includes all scripts used in the MSc Data Science master thesis project.
+This repository includes all scripts used in the MSc Data Science master thesis project (currently in progress).

 ## Virtual environment
 ```shell